jabyrd3/rover/readme.md

 ## Input

-The first line of input is the upper-right coordinates of the rectangular world, the lower-left coordinates are assumed to be 0, 0.
+The first line of input is the upper-right coordinates of the rectangular world, the upper-left coordinates are assumed to be 0, 0.

 The remaining input consists of a sequence of robot positions and instructions (two lines per robot).